| Analytical data N-values The N-Value gives the percentage of fat which is solid or in the

 triglyceride with a higher melting point than palmitic-oleic-palmitic

-triglyceride and so more in crystallised form at 20-35°C.
+triglyceride and so more in crystallised form at 20-35°C. Simplified fatty acids and triglycerides In literature and patents simplified fatty acids and triglycerides

 are used, in which the large number of fatty acids and triglycerides